mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

-## Introduction to Chapter
+## Introduction to This Writing

-In the previous chapters we have looked at the research landscape to develop coding and design practices in line with social understandings of learning.
+In the previous chapters we will have looked at the research landscape to develop coding and design practices in line with social understandings of learning.
 In particular, the intentional development of a community of designers and coders with an educational aims has been explored.

-In the previous chapter on methodology, I have outlined how, in line with a social approach, as a researcher / participant I evolved identified tensions that emerged in the process of developing a learning design.

 The structure of this thesis identifies streams within the resolutions to these tensions.
 The explores resolutions which are presented to participants and facilitators as Missions.